QuantEcon/lecture-dynamics/lectures/black_litterman.md

 ## Overview

-This lecture describes extensions to the classical mean-variance portfolio theory summarized in our lecture [Elementary Asset Pricing Theory](https://python-advanced.quantecon.org/asset_pricing_lph.html).
+This lecture describes extensions to the classical mean-variance portfolio theory summarized in our lecture {doc}`Elementary Asset Pricing Theory <dynam:asset_pricing_lph>`.

 The classic theory described there assumes that a decision maker completely trusts the statistical model that he posits to govern the joint distribution of returns on a list of available assets.